Macquarie University Medical School

 Path 2: Bachelor of Clinical Science (Macquarie).

 Domestic students are able to undertake the Bachelor of Clinical Science degree.
 This has an ATAR of 90 (min).
-There are no prerequisite subjects required for this degree though as with Path 1, students are assumed to have maths and chemistry (at Band 4 level) and if they do not there are options available to undertake bridging studies in these areas.
+Students are assumed to have maths and chemistry.
+Maths in 2019 is a prerequisite and if not completed bridging course(s) must be undertaken.

 This path is known as the indirect pathway for domestic applicants.

 Path 3: Undergraduate or postgraduate degree (any degree, any university)

 There are no prerequisite undergraduate degrees and no requirement for degrees to have been completed at Macquarie University, so this means if you have a degree from any recognised university, you are able to apply.
 The proviso is the qualification must be less than 10 years old and students need to have completed courses in Human Anatomy and Human Physiology at a level that satisfies Macquarie’s prerequisite requirements.

 How selection works

 Path 1: Bachelor of Clinical Science/Doctor of Medicine